enst/ippbx-callcentre-API/cdr.md

 	callee - phone number in E164
-	count - to query number of available rows, this query not return doc content. ignore start_docid status - call status, 0:no answer, 1:answered, -1:all sum - sum call minutes (can only work with start_date, end_date & domain)
+	count - to query number of available rows, this query not return doc content. ignore start_docid status - call status, 0:no answer, 1:answered, -1:all stats - to query number of available rows and sum call minutes, this query not return doc content. sum - sum call minutes (can only work with start_date, end_date & domain)

 # Response example: #